J&K: They stay awake, so that you and I sleep in peace

 Across the city, alert jawans can be seen moving around through the day.

-A checkpoint set up near Ail Masjid, the second oldest mosque after historic Jama Masjid, is buzzing with activity.
+A checkpoint set up near Aali Masjid, the second oldest mosque after historic Jama Masjid, is buzzing with activity.
 It is the main entry point into Srinagar from Ganderbal in central Kashmir and CRPF's Assistant Commandant Banushekhar carefully checks all vehicles with a torch.

 A pitched battle is just over and Banushekhar, who is from Bihar, said he has to be extra cautious that no terrorist or any arms and ammunition slip into the city.